Alumni

 I look at everything within my role through the lens of “we” – the Kansas City region; the companies, community partners and individuals who invest and support KCADC; the KCADC staff; the KCADC marketing team.
 We’re all better together than we are independently, and if “we” can listen to understand each other, communicate as a collective and support one another, then “we” all grow.

-What makes a team/group successful?
+What makes a team or group successful?

 As a small, nonprofit organization with 23 full-time employees, practicing leadership is a key in our day-to-day work.
 We’ve been named the No. 1 regional economic development group in the U.S. for the third consecutive time by our clients, and I believe our ability to think big and bold, while always meeting the needs of our customers at the highest level, is what makes us a leader within our industry.